-Recent overviews of climate change in the Southwestern United States have been provided in Garfin et al. (2013), Melillo et al. (2014), and NOAA (2013), with important syntheses of climate change impacts to New Mexico (New Mexico Office of the State Engineer 2006; Reclamation et al. 2013).
+ECB 2018-14, Guidance for Incorporating Climate Change Impacts to Inland Hydrology in Civil Works Studies, Designs, and Projects, requires a climate change vulnerability assessment for inland hydrology projects.
+This assessment is provided in Appendix K, and summarized here.
+Recent overviews of climate change in the Southwestern United States have been provided (Garfin et al. 2013, NOAA 2013, Melillo et al. 2014), with important syntheses of climate change impacts to New Mexico (New Mexico Office of the State Engineer 2006; Reclamation et al. 2013).
 These sources indicate that observed trends are likely to continue.
 Models project substantial warming over the 21st Century of 5-7°F by 2100 as compared to late 20th averages; warming may reach as much as 8.5 to 10°F by 2100 under plausible high emissions (large radiative forcing) scenarios.
 Even with no net changes in total precipitation, warming will affect regional hydrology through changes in the snowpack (Elias et al. 2015).
 Higher temperatures will delay the date at which precipitation falls as snow in the fall and cause a 4-6 week earlier shift in the date at which precipitation reverts to rain in the spring.
 The altitude at which a winter snowpack will develop is anticipated to rise.
 The combination of these trends is an overall reduction in snowpack volume to support ecologically-essential spring runoff flows, as well as reductions in baseflows during the remainder of the year.
 For the Rio Grande basin above Elephant Butte, declines in snow water equivalence, annual runoff, December-March runoff and April-July runoff are all anticipated (Reclamation 2011).
 Increases in the frequency, intensity and duration of both droughts and floods are expected (Reclamation et al. 2013).

-Riparian and aquatic ecosystems along the Rio Grande and tributaries are likely to be affected by changes in stream flow that alter water quantity, seasonal water availability, water quality (temperature, nutrients, dissolved oxygen, pollutant concentration), and increases in riparian evaporation.
-Projected reductions in annual maximum monthly flows likely relate to changes in the spring runoff hydrograph likely to reduce the average amount and extent of flooding of restoration measures on the floodplain.
+Riparian and aquatic ecosystems along the Rio Grande and tributaries are likely to be affected by changes in stream flow that alter water quantity, seasonal water availability, water quality, and increases in riparian evaporation.
+Projected reductions in annual maximum monthly flows are likely to reduce the spring runoff hydrograph, and therefore reduce the average amount and extent of spring runoff flooding of restoration measures on the floodplain.
 However, the amount of this projected reduction is small relative to the interannual variability, adding considerable uncertainty to estimates of ecological impacts.
 Projected impacts to the Middle Rio Grande riparian areas (Friggens et al. 2013) that are likely to be broadly applicable to northern New Mexico riparian areas include:

-- Reduced riparian habitat due to decreased stream flows and longer drought. - Decline in cottonwood gallery forests due to lower flows, more frequent wildfires, disease. - Loss/reduction of native vegetation and replacement by invasive tree and grass species due to fire and lower water tables, and changes in spring runoff timing/volumes. - Increasingly arid conditions would favor replacement of grassland and woodland habitats with scrubland, accompanied by reductions in vegetation cover.

-• Increased duration of drought, with increases in droughts lasting 5 years or more and increases in drought intensity.

-3.3 Future Without-Project Hydraulic and Sediment Transport Analysis
+- Reduced riparian habitat due to decreased stream flows and longer drought. - Decline in cottonwood gallery forests due to lower flows, more frequent wildfires, disease. - Loss/reduction of native vegetation and replacement by invasive tree and grass species due to fire and lower water tables, and changes in spring runoff timing/volumes. - Increasingly arid conditions would favor replacement of grassland and woodland habitats with scrubland, accompanied by reductions in vegetation cover. - Increased duration of drought, with increases in droughts lasting 5 years or more and increases in drought intensity. - 3.3 Future Without-Project Hydraulic and Sediment Transport Analysis

 Mussetter Engineering, Inc. (MEI) was retained by USACE to perform FLO-2D modeling in support of this planning study.
-The inundation scenarios evaluated from this modeling exercise were used to evaluate the existing-without project conditions.
-While a summary of the results are provided herein, a more detailed explanation and review of the results are provided in the complete report, which is included within the H&H Appendix.
+The inundation scenarios evaluated from this modeling exercise were used to evaluate the existing-with and without project conditions.
+While a summary of the results are provided herein, a more detailed explanation and review of the results are provided in the complete report, which is included within Appendix H.